odjadane/qt-pid-scope/README.md

 - CMake 3.19.5 (make file included)
 - QCustomPlot 2.1.0 (source files are not included, must be downloaded from this [link](https://www.qcustomplot.com/index.php/download)).

+Pre-built binaries for Windows can be downloaded from the release section on the sidebar.

 ## Screenshot

 ![](screenshot.png)